 The highlighted words indicate that the authors were quite aware that US provocations would cause Russia to respond militarily.

 After the collapse of the USSR, Russia wanted desperately to be integrated into the West and, up to the end of 2021, pleaded with D.C. to come to an equitable peace in Ukraine, but the U.S. wanted to weaken Russia, and NATO needed an enemy to justify its existence.
-The expansion of NATO provoked the war that is now touted as showing the need for NATO.
+The expansion of NATO -- which violated multiple verbal promises given to Soviet leaders -- provoked the war that is now touted as showing the need for NATO.

 Likewise, the American Conservative published Why Peace Talks, But No Peace?
 (The U.S. has prevented earnest negotiations and prolonged the war in Ukraine.):